7HR4IZ3/bottle-router/README.md

 # Bottle-route-namespace(bottle-nms)
-Use namespace to better organize bottle routes
+Bottle extension to use namespace to better organize bottle routes

 # Usage
 Create an instance of the namespace class